Bit-nub/Wasm-project/README.md

 The script supports debian based distros for now and targets compilation from C to wasm under 4 different tool chains; cheerp - wasi-sdk - emsdk - llvm/clang

-make - wget - git - curl - tree are needed before launching script

-$ sudo apt update

-$ sudo apt install make wget git curl tree
+docker is needed

 ## Usage

-$ git clone https://github.com/rogkey/Wasm-project.git && cd Wasm-project
+$ git clone https://github.com/rogkey/Wasm-project.git && cd Wasm-project && bash install.sh

 - the "wasmit.sh" script is the main tool, it compiles under the 4 different tool chains mentioned above, creates a wat file for each wasm bianry and then analyses these binaries staticaly :